-An Arctic escape to magical Lapland should be at the top of everyone’s list this winter.
+An Arctic escape to magical Lapland is normally at the top of every family's wish list.
 But with so many incredible winter wonderland experiences that the whole family can enjoy available, it can prove difficult to choose exactly what to do on your own winter break.
 Read on for our top three Lapland experiences to help you plan your dream Arctic itinerary:

 If you are anything like us then you have probably been longing for the chance to escape the heat of summer and cool down!
 Now it might still be the summer holidays but the good news is that winter is around the corner and here at Activities Abroad we think that there are plenty of reasons to get excited about the colder months!

 Former television presenter and journalist Eleanor Findlater was looking for a holiday to suit her family's love of nature and adventure.
 After contacting Activities Abroad we knew there was only one place we could send her and the family - The Azores!
 We caught up with Eleanor to find out what she and her family thought about these incredible islands and the adventures that they enjoyed:

 Sitting 563 miles west off the coast of mainland Ecuador, the Galápagos Islands are no doubt one of the most famous archipelagos in the world.
 The very name conjures up images of exploration, adventure and incredible wildlife, found nowhere else in the world.
 From Charles Darwin, to his famous ship the HMS Beagle, and an amazing array of unique animals, that helped the famous scientist come up with his theory of evolution, there is something very special about these incredible islands that puts them on many a bucket list.